komalshinde16/SmartEmailAssistant-Frontend/README.md

 <br />
 🧩 System Design<br />

-The frontend is structured using component-based architecture, ensuring:
+The frontend is structured using component-based architecture, ensuring:<br />
-Reusability of UI components
+Reusability of UI components<br />
-Better code management
+Better code management<br />
-Easy scalability and maintenance
+Easy scalability and maintenance<br />
-The application is designed to interact with backend services through APIs for dynamic data handling.
+The application is designed to interact with backend services through APIs for dynamic data handling.<br />